bezhan2009/AlgorithmInManyLanguages/README.md

 - ...
 - `Z/`: Algorithms implemented in languages starting with 'Z'

 ### Inside Each Language Directory:

-Each language directory includes:
+Each language directory includes multiple implementations of sorting algorithms:

-- `README.md`: Explanation of the sorting algorithm implemented in that language.
-- `sort.xxx`: Implementation of the sorting algorithm in the respective language.
-- `input.xxx` and `output.xxx`: Example input and output files for testing purposes.
+- `sorting_algorithm.[extension1]`: Sorting algorithm implementation.
+- `sorting_algorithm.[extension2]`: Sorting algorithm implementation.
+- `sorting_algorithm.[extension3]`: Sorting algorithm implementation.
+- ...

-Replace `xxx` with the appropriate file extension for each language (e.g., `.py` for Python, `.java` for Java).
+Replace `[extension1]`, `[extension2]`, etc. with the actual file extensions used for sorting algorithm implementations in each language directory.

+## Purpose

+The goal of this project is to explore and compare sorting algorithm implementations across a diverse set of programming languages, from mainstream languages to more exotic ones.

 ## Contributing